Example: Audio Transcription

 python transcriber.py

 Congrats, you just ran your first Sieve app!
-You should’ve just seen something similar to this output.
+You should see something similar to this output in your terminal.

 [